Five Dimensions of Service Quality in Servqual Model

 SERVQUAL Survey Questionnaire

 The Servqual survey refers to the instruments of the Servqual model.
 The instrument consists of 22 perception items.
 The researchers utilize these instruments to evaluate consumers’ thoughts and expectations regarding the quality of service.
-Therefore, it is also known as a servqual questionnaire for customer satisfaction.
-The authors of the Servqual model designed 22 perception items also 22 expectation items to set them into five dimensions of service quality.
-The Servqual model questionnaire assesses the gap score of the company that comes out ideally.
+Therefore, it is also known as a SERVQUAL questionnaire for customer satisfaction.
+The authors of the SERVQUAL model developed 22 perception items and 22 expectation items to form five dimensions of service quality.
+The Servqual model questionnaire assesses the company’s gap score, which ideally comes out.

 Reliability